-1. Read The New Urban Crisis: How our cities are increasing inequality, deepening segregation, and failing the middle class-and what we can do about it, by Richard Florida (Basic Books, 2017).
-In this just-published book, Florida describes the urbanizing dynamics driving much

-- of our deepening political polarity and inequality.
+- 1. Read The New Urban Crisis: How our cities are increasing inequality, deepening segregation, and failing the middle class-and what we can do about it, by Richard Florida (Basic Books, 2017) (paperback).
+In this recent book, Florida describes the urbanizing dynamics driving much of the deepening political polarity and inequality we see here in Washington state.
 Do you agree with Florida's analyses?
-How can public service leaders reshape their agencies and local organizations to be effective in our rapidly changing worlds, both urban and rural? - 2.
+How can public service leaders reshape their agencies and local organizations to effectively address the needs of all citizens in our rapidly changing communities, urban and rural? - 2.
 Write a concise sketch of a strategic planning problem of personal interest.
 Briefly survey the problem and how you might organize a plan to tackle it.
 Keep it short: one page or less.
 You will briefly introduce this problem and your preliminary game plan in the first class.